 See Related: Best Things to Do in Leiden, Netherlands

 Address: Barteljorisstraat 19, 2011 RA Haarlem, Netherlands

 There are several museums in Haarlem displaying the city’s interest in art, creativity, and historical traditions.
 One of the town’s many wonderful attractions is the Ten Boom Museum.
 It is an excellent tourist destination that should not be missed or overlooked when visiting Haarlem.

 The Ten Boom Museum is best for travelers looking to introduce themselves to Dutch history and culture before exploring the rest of Haarlem.

-Home to the prominent Ten Boom family, the Corrie ten Boom House is Haarlem’s oldest building, and it now serves as a museum to commemorate Corrie ten Boom, who was imprisoned by Nazis for aiding Jews and others in fleeing Nazi persecution during the German occupation in WWII.
+Home to the prominent Ten Boom family, the Corrie ten Boom House is Haarlem’s oldest building.
+It now serves as a museum to commemorate Corrie ten Boom, who Nazis imprisoned for aiding Jews and others in fleeing Nazi persecution during the German occupation in WWII.

 It contains a shelter and a small space behind a false wall in the bedroom of Corrie ten Boom.
 The museum also houses an exhibit on Haarlem’s World War II experiences.

 The museum may only be seen on a guided tour in Dutch or English.
 The guided tour lasts anywhere from one hour to an hour and a half because each aspect of the home and its stories are thoroughly described during the tour.
 During the guided tour, you will see the home in its original form as well as family photographs and war memorabilia.

 See Related: Best Travel Accessories

 Address: Grote Houtstraat 142D, 2011 SV Haarlem, Netherlands